 What other SEO lies have you heard lately?
 Leave a comment below – I'd love to hear!

 I find the keyword point interesting… I still see a lot of folks talking about an optimum keyword to post length ratio.
-Are there any specific numbers or ratios you've found reliable or would recommend?

 I don’t think keyword density is as big of a factor as it used to be.
 I think Google is looking for conversational style content today.